apache/flink/docs/ops/scala_shell.md

 </div>
 </div>

-Note that the $ prefix of the TableFunction classname is a walkaround of a scala issue about incorrectly generated inner class name.
+Note, that the $ prefix of the TableFunction classname is a walkaround of a scala issue about incorrectly generated inner class name.

 ### SQL

-The following example is a streaming wordcount program written in SQL:
+The following example is a wordcount program written in SQL:
 <div class="codetabs" markdown="1">
 <div data-lang="stream" markdown="1">
 {% highlight scala %}